-For information on the controller structure, see Writing Device Drivers: Tutorial.
+For information on the controller structure, see the Writing Device Drivers manual.

-c.
 Declare and initialize a driver structure; for example:

 '''

 struct driver XXdriver =

-{

 XXprobe, 0, 0, 0, 0, XXstd, 0, 0, "XX", XXinfo

 };

 '''

-For information on the driver structure, see the Writing Device Drivers: Tutorial.
+For information on the driver structure, see the Writing Device Drivers manual.

 d.
 Add the controller line to the kernel configuration file.
 The default kernel configuration file is /sys/conf/HOSTNAME (where HOSTNAME is the name of your system in uppercase letters).
-For example, if your system name is DECOSF, would add a line similar to the following to the /sys/conf/DECOSF configuration file:
+For example, if your system name is TRU64, would add a line similar to the following to the /sys/conf/TRU64 configuration file: